-Restrictions imposed during the COVID-19 pandemic were decried as an assault on individual freedoms, but were they, actually?
-In an authoritarian regime, yes.
-Using data from 83 Russian regions and the two-way fixed-effects design, we show that the extent of information manipulation measured by the difference between the excess mortality and the reported COVID-19 deaths, and repression such as arrests and detentions for violating lockdown rules were influenced by the strength of the local civil society and the opposition share in local parliaments.
-The tactics came at a price: the misinformation did reduce the compliance.
-These findings provide new evidence that authoritarian regimes, which might seem to be well-equipped to implement restrictive measures, are actually ill-suited to deal with public health challenges.
-Also, our results show that repression complements propaganda: more arrests increases the extent of information manipulation.
+Were COVID-19 and the associated restrictions used by authoritarian governments as tools for information manipulation and repression?
+Using data from 83 Russian regions and the two-way fixed-effects design, we show that information manipulation (the difference between excess mortality and reported COVID-19 deaths) and repressions (e.g., arrests for violating lockdown rules) were influenced by the strength of the local civil society and opposition.
+Repression complemented propaganda: more arrests increased the extent of information manipulation.
+This came at a price: misinformation reduced compliance.
+These findings provide new evidence that authoritarian regimes are ill-suited to deal with public health challenges.